Mise En Place

 That finishes up the front page in the page builder.
 It’s a very flexible tool that you can use to create the layout you’re looking for.

 At the bottom of each page, you’ll notice footer widgets.
 This section is sometimes referred to as Before Footer such as in the customizer > Styling area.
 The theme has a spot for widgets there.
-It works best to add a “Layout Builder” widget there.
+It works best when you add a “Layout Builder” widget there.
 That’s what the demo does.

 This unique widget lets you add other widgets inside it, just like you would a page that’s using the page builder.
 We used this widget to create a row with three columns.
 Inside it we added a MailChimp widget, a social network links widget and a hours widget.